hillazz/pim-community-dev/BC_PROMISE.md

 breaks require you to make significant changes to your classes or your architecture, others are fixed as easily as changing the name of a method.

-That's why we created this page for you.
-The section "Using Akeneo PIM Code" will tell you how you can ensure that your application won't break completely when upgrading to a newer version of the same major release branch.

 .. caution::

     This promise was introduced with Akeneo PIM 1.6 and does not apply to previous